kubeslice-ent/egs-installation/docs/EGS-Custom-Prometheus-integration.md

 Update the namespace configurations to match your environment:

 - **GPU Operator Namespace**: Change `your-gpu-operator-namespace` to your actual GPU operator namespace
-- **TGI Namespace**: Add specific namespace targeting if your TGI workloads are in specific namespaces
+- **nvidia-dcgm-exporter Namespace**: Add specific namespace targeting if your nvidia-dcgm-exporter workloads are in specific namespaces
 - **Monitoring Namespace**: Change `your-monitoring-namespace` to where your Prometheus is deployed

 ### Scrape Interval Adjustments

 - **GPU metrics**: Default is 1s for high-resolution monitoring, but you can increase to 5s or 10s if needed
-- **TGI metrics**: Default uses global interval, but you can specify a custom interval
+- **nvidia-dcgm-exporter metrics**: Default uses global interval, but you can specify a custom interval

 ## Common Issues and Solutions